 - (1) Furlough.
-A temporary, involuntary period of leave from employment without pay but shall not include any period of involuntary leave resulting from disciplinary action. - Public agency.
-A State agency, department, or institution in the executive branch of State government; The University of North Carolina; the North Carolina Community College System; and a local school administrative unit.

-Public employee. - An employee employed by the legislative or judicial branches or by a public agency.
+A temporary period of leave from employment without pay that (i) is ordered or authorized by the Governor, the Chief Justice, the Legislative Services Commission, the Board of Governors of The University of North Carolina, the Board of the North Carolina Community College System, or a local school board and (ii) is not in connection with a demotion or any other disciplinary action. - (2) Public agency.
+A State agency, department, or institution in the executive, legislative, or judicial branch of State government; The University of North Carolina; the North Carolina Community College System; and a local school administrative unit. - (3) Public employee.
+An employee employed by a public agency.